rigydi/terraform-azurerm-caf-es-accelerator/README.md

 <br/>

-## Terraform CAF Enterprise Scale Accelerator
+## Terraform Enterprise Scale Accelerator
 <br/>

 **10) Settings**
 - Adjust **bootstrap.yaml** according to your needs.

-**11) Bootstrap Terraform CAF ES**
+**11) Bootstrap Terraform Enterprise Scale**
 - Start the script by executing
 > ./bootstrap-enterprise-scale.sh

 **12) Execute**
-- The script creates the corresponding Terraform CAF Enterprise Scale files according to your inputs.
+- The script creates the corresponding Terraform Enterprise Scale files according to your inputs.
 - Adjust the previously created Terraform files if required.
 Continue by using standard Terraform commands such as 'terraform init' and 'terraform apply'.

 </br>